 AT THE SAME TIME.

 This is the idea of “Hope for the best and prepare for the worst”.
 But take it more tangibly.
 For discussion let us assume your odds of bad things happing are roughly 30%.
 So plan for 70% good days and 30% bad days.
 Being prepared means being ready to succeed and improve things AND recover from natural disasters and setbacks.
+The ratio can also help you in budgeting so how much risk you believe there is will also set a budget (see budget planning below).

 Do BOTH at once wherever possible.
 Some preparations can prepare you for both the GOOD and BAD events.
+Investments that have DUAL purpose are the best and are simply common sense.

 - Big Berkey water filter, you can use it every day AND it helps a lot during an emergency (you can pretty much drink any crappy water using it).